santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 1. **Disagreement Level Scale (DLS)**: How much disagreement there is over a particular claim.

-For the level of disagreement, an _Ordinal Scale_ is apt since it orders the levels without assuming consistent differences between levels.
+The Disagreement Level Scale (DLS) employs an _Ordinal Scale_ as it orders levels of disagreement without assuming consistent differences between levels.
+This captures the nature of disagreements in a nuanced manner, reflecting how contentious a topic might be without insisting on equidistant divisions.

 - **1**: Consensus; virtually no disagreement in the field.
 - **2**: Minor disagreement; a small minority questions the prevailing view.